 While any error that fails to meet the standard of care can result in serious injuries, some forms of medical malpractice are more common than others.
 Here are some of the most common medical errors that lead to lawsuits:

-Montlick and Associates, Attorneys at Law: Put Our Over 39 Years of Experience to Work on Your Medical Malpractice Case!
+Montlick Injury Attorneys: Put Our Over 40 Years of Experience to Work on Your Medical Malpractice Case!

-If you have been injured due to the negligence of a medical professional or have lost a loved one from medical negligence, contact the Georgia Medical Malpractice Attorneys at Montlick and Associates, Attorneys at Law.
+If you have been injured due to the negligence of a medical professional or have lost a loved one from medical negligence, contact the Georgia Medical Malpractice Attorneys at Montlick Injury Attorneys, Attorneys at Law.
 Our firm assists medical malpractice victims across Georgia and in the Southeast.
-We bring over 39 years of experience to your medical malpractice case and strive to provide you with the dedicated and knowledgeable representation you need to obtain the best possible outcome.
+We bring over 40 years of experience to your medical malpractice case and strive to provide you with the dedicated and knowledgeable representation you need to obtain the best possible outcome.
 The sooner you act after your injury or the loss of your loved one, the greater your chances of obtaining a full recovery.
 As such, it is important that you seek the assistance of a licensed lawyer as soon as possible.
-Call Montlick & Associates, Attorneys at Law, 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
+Call Montlick Injury Attorneys 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED® (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.